 Great Smoky Mountains National Park

 From the park’s creation, vacationers have enjoyed scenic drives and hikes through the park.
+Haywood County North Carolina early branded itself as "Gateway to the Smokies" and attracted tourists from the start of the park's opening.
+Mountain towns such as Wayneville, NC and Maggie Valley, NC started getting thousands of tourists a year to stay at quaint mountain cabins and motels.
 Artists in Gatlinburg formed a community in 1937 and invited tourists to watch them make their wares.
 Visitors still shop for handmade items like brooms, quilts, baskets and carved candles.
 Another hand-made item to sample?
 Local breweries and wineries have quite the reputation.
 Get wider views from above the town on the Gatlinburg Sky Lift.

 Take a scenic drive about an hour and half southwest of Gatlinburg to tour Cades Cove.
 An 11-mile loop takes visitors through an 1830s-era Appalachian town with log houses, three churches, a working grist mill and other structures.
 Bike or hike the loop for the best chance of viewing the area’s wildlife.